 Sintered or solid steel sprockets?

 Martin sells both sintered and solid steel sprockets.
-However, When examining their catalog, you may notice that certain important specifications are omitted.
+However, when examining their catalog, you may notice the omission of certain important specifications.
 Martin simply refers to theirs as “All Steel” and they do not differentiate between sintered or solid steel.
 When you order a sprocket from Martin, you don’t know what you’ll receive.

 All BlackStar sprockets are made from solid steel.
 There is no mystery.